Birmingham, the home of metal, honors Ozzy Osbourne as hearse passes through

 Osbourne was the band’s frontman during its peak period in the 1970s.

-His antics, on and off stage, were legendary, and often fueled by copious amounts of drinks and drugs.
+His antics, on and off stage, were legendary, and often fueled by drink and drugs.
 He was widely known as the “Prince of Darkness."

 The band's eponymous debut album in 1970 made the U.K. top 10 and paved the way for a string of hit albums, including 1971’s “Master of Reality” and “Vol. 4” a year later.
 It went on to become one of the most influential and successful metal bands of all time, selling more than 75 million albums worldwide.